Way back, I told you guys about Advanced Ads, and you guys loved it.

 Go to Advanced Ads settings and click on AdSense settings.
 In the AdSense, account field enter your publisher ID.

-To find your publisher ID login to your AdSense account and go to your accounts and click on account information.
+To find your publisher ID, log in to your AdSense account, go to your accounts, and click on account information.
 Here you’ll find your publisher ID at the top.
 Copy and paste it in the Advanced Ads and click on connect to AdSense.

 Paste the code in this screen:

-Once you enter the Adsense Ad code you’ll have to click on get details.
-You’ll immidealty notice the Ad slot ID.
+Once you enter the Adsense Ad code, you’ll have to click on get details.
+You’ll immediately notice the Ad slot ID.
 You can match it by looking into your Adsense Ad area.